 This also facilitates branding.
 Interacting with a number is much more readily associated with interacting with the brand when the number is more memorable.
 Plus, short codes can be unique to one particular company — in such cases customers come to associate this number with the brand using it.

-At a more tangible level, a short, unique, easily recognized number allows a recipient to quickly confirm who the sender is when SMS short codes are used to deliver A2P messages.
+At a more tangible level, a short, unique, easily recognised number allows a recipient to quickly confirm who the sender is when SMS short codes are used to deliver A2P messages.

 The reason for this control is partly because of another benefit of short code texting: volume.
 Many more SMS messages can be sent per second using a short code than a long code.
 Whereas a company can send only one message per second using a long code, a short code can send dozens in the same amount of time.
 The “throughput” is much higher.